 Futurama: The Beast with a Billion Backs review

-Posted : 14 years ago on 23 October 2010 02:08 (A review of Futurama: The Beast with a Billion Backs)On the recommendation of zensidhe , I watched Futurama: The Beast With A Billion Backs (available streaming on Netflix).
+Posted : 14 years, 2 months ago on 23 October 2010 02:08 (A review of Futurama: The Beast with a Billion Backs)On the recommendation of zensidhe , I watched Futurama: The Beast With A Billion Backs (available streaming on Netflix).
 It's a poly story.
 Seriously.
 No, I mean it, it is!

 I enjoy Futurama, but I wouldn't call myself a "fan".
 I find it mildly amusing and don't object to it being on, but I like Simpsons and Southpark better.
 Futurama goes higher on the preferred watch list than most other adult-oriented animations though.
 So I found this movie to be about on par with my overall impression of Futurama - mildly amusing.
 But, personal preferences aside, it did, indeed, have a strong poly content.